Al-Saqqa House

-Al-Saqqa House (or Al-Saqqa Palace) is a 17th-century house in the Shuja'iyya neighborhood in the market in the eastern suburb of Gaza City.
+Al-Saqqa House (or Al-Saqqa Palace) was a 17th-century house in the Shuja'iyya neighborhood in the market in the eastern suburb of Gaza City.
 It was built in 1661, during the reign of Sultan Mehmed IV.
 It is an example of Mamluk architecture.
 It was built by Ahmed Al-Saqqa, a merchant.
 His family descended Aqil ibn Abi Talib, a cousin of Muhammad.

 The house was destroyed on November 10, 2023, during an airstrike carried out by the Israeli Air Force, during the Israeli invasion of the Gaza Strip during the Gaza war.

 Design

 The house covered 700 square meters.
 It consisted of a courtyard with marble tiles from the mountains of central Palestine and columns indicating the presence of a well.
 Its main door was two meters long.
 It took the form of a right angle and was darkened to preserve privacy.
 It included an iwan (a room for receiving guests), and living rooms in addition to the kitchen and bathroom.
 Major merchants and economists gathered there.
 It had a hall for events, including weddings, as it was the largest house in the area.

 The house was built from Karkar stone or sandstone, Jerusalem stone from central Palestine, and marble from Roman stones and columns.
 The roof was made of sand filled with pottery, providing cooling in the summer and warmth in the winter.